 Eat up.
+Just like my grandma used to say — clean your plate.
 Eat all of the food you are served.
 Be conscious of portions and bring leftovers home from restaurants.
 And if you’re at home try to figure out creative ways to use your leftovers.

 So use the labels as guidelines rather than law.
 A good general rule I use is that if it smells bad, it’s probably bad.
 Here are a few more:

 - Eggs are edible for at least 12 weeks.

 - Milk lasts for five to seven days after being opened.

 - Bread kept in the refrigerator will not grow mold as quickly.

 - Packaged greens and vegetables can still be eaten after the “use by” date.
 If they are slightly wilted toss them into a soup or cook them.
 Check out this article from Refinery29 that gives you more tips on using your old food.

 And don’t worry, more help is on the way.
 Last month the two largest trade groups in the grocery industry — the Food Marketing Institute and the Grocery Manufacturers Association — announced that they’ve adopted standardized, voluntary regulations to clear up what product date labels mean.
 So where currently manufacturers can use any of 10 separate label phrases like “expires on,” “better if used by,” “absolutely do not eat after,” “you might not die if you eat before,” (just kidding, those last two aren’t real, but I would kind of like it if they were), they will now be encouraged to use only two: “Best if Used By” and “Use By,” which indicates optimal quality and food safety, respectively.